ericposas/adstage/README.md

-# adstage
+# Ad Stage
-Ad builder - with 'Stage' support
+## Ad builder - with 'Stage' support

+1. An Ad building library that mimics some of Flash's class types